-Idli sambar recipe – A quick tiffin sambar recipe that goes good with idli, medu vada, khara pongal, Crispy dosa and most other South Indian breakfast.
+Idli sambar recipe – A quick tiffin sambar recipe that goes good with idli, Instant Rava idli, medu Vada, khara pongal, Crispy dosa and most other South Indian breakfast.
 On most weekdays, we eat the typical South Indian breakfast like idli, dosa and pesarattu since they are high in protein and healthy as well.
 Sometimes I make mini idli for dinner when the kids ask for it.
 This sambar along with the mini idli and ghee is one of my kids’ favorites.

 There are few different ways a sambhar is made, one of them is the South Indian sambar which i shared before.
 But today’s recipe is made in a very simple method using quick cooking veggies like shallots, carrots and beans.
 Hence it doesn’t take much time to prepare and can be made even in the early morning.